 Diagnostic tests that may be performed to confirm the diagnosis of microcephaly and identify abnormalities in the brain include:

 Head circumference.
 This measurement is compared with a scale for normal growth and size.

 Computed tomography scan (also called a CT or a CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+A CT scan uses ionizing radiation (also known as X-rays) to generate 3-dimensional images of the body.
+Simple skull X-rays are rarely used in the evaluation of childhood brain disorders.
+CT is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.